 Know Your Dog Treats - Part 2

-Dental treats are a great way to keep your dog occupied for hours while promoting healthy gums and teeth.
-These treats help to fight bad breath and are perfect for dogs that suffer from food intolerance.
+Natural Dental treats for dogs are a great way to keep them occupied for hours while promoting healthy gums and teeth.
+These treats help to fight bad breath and are perfect for dogs that suffer from food intolerance because many of them are single ingredient dog treats.
 Our healthy dental treats are made from high quality ingredients so they help to clean your dog's teeth in addition to being extremely tasty.

-Our Stag Bars are long lasting, filled with marrow, and are a healthy alternative to animal bones.
-They are only collected went they are naturally shed by the deer and come from UK deer.
-Our Stag Bars are packed with important minerals and are not empty like a lot of traditional rawhide treats.
-We also have a Stag Bar Ring Tug Toy and a Stag Bar Tug Chew Toy so you can enjoy a tug of war with your dog and they can enjoy the treat between times.
+Our Antos antler bars are long lasting, filled with marrow, and are a healthy alternative to raw bones.
+They are only collected annually when naturally shed by deer, in the UK.
+Our antler bars for dogs are packed with important minerals and are not empty like a lot of traditional rawhide treats.
+We also stock hard Guru bones, Gnawrolls dental treats and Natutripe 100% pressed tripe bones, to name a few.

-If you decide to use treats for training you can find our healthy range here, they're great for puppies too.
-One thing to remember when training is to be consistent: if you use treats to enforce a rule make sure that rule always applies even when you take the treats away otherwise the training is pointless.
+If you decide to use treats for training you can find our healthy training treats here, they're great for puppies too.
+One thing to remember when training is to be consistent: if you use treats to enforce a rule make sure that rule always applies even when you take the treats away.